pwittchen/RxBiometric/README.md

   )
 ```

-Of course, **don't forget to dispose** Disposable appropriately in the Activity Lifecycle.
+Of course, **don't forget to dispose** `Disposable` appropriately in the Activity Lifecycle.

-Library can be used in the **java** projects as well.
+Library can be used in the **Java** projects as well.
 Idea is the same, just syntax will be a bit different.

 Examples
 --------